Beauty & Wellness

 Thann: from Spa to Global Retail

-Thann, a subsidiary of Thai conglomerate the Thanathorn Group, was launched in 2002 as a natural skincare and aromatherapy line using Thai rice bran oil, shiso extract, and nano-encapsulated vitamin technology.
+Thann, launched in 2002 as a natural skincare and aromatherapy line, uses Thai rice bran oil, shiso extract, and nano-encapsulated vitamin technology.
 The brand operates flagship stores in Bangkok, Tokyo, Osaka, and Hong Kong, with distribution in over 30 countries.
 Thann's Aromatic Wood collection, featuring Eastern Orris and Virgin Vetiver, has become the brand's signature internationally.
-Annual group revenue exceeds 1 billion Baht across retail, spa, and hospitality channels.
+Annual revenue exceeds 1 billion Baht across retail, spa, and hospitality channels.

 Erb: Royal Heritage Skincare